vargavd/easy-carousel/README.md

 Easy Carousel
 ===================

 Image slideshow and carousel plugin for jQuery.
+You target the wrapper where the images are.
+Everything will be removed inside the wrapper, and the plugin will build its own DOM.

 Features
 -------------